top of page

 The Hispanic Golden Age offers one of the most vibrant theatrical repertoires ever produced.
 At the same time that England saw the flourishing of Shakespeare on the Elizabethan and Jacobean stage and in the decades that followed, Spanish-speaking playwrights including Lope de Vega, Tirso de Molina, Ana Caro, Sor Juana, and Calderón de la Barca flourished on the continent and in the New World.
 Many of the works created during this time have still not been translated into English.

-This season, we're celebrating DON QUIXOTE. Únete al espectáculos!
+This season, we are celebrating THE BEAST OF HUNGARY by Lope De Vega. Únete al espectáculos!
 Join the show!!

 .jpg)